apache/kyuubi/docker/playground/README.md

 - PostgreSQL localhost:5432 (username: postgres, password: postgres)
 - Spark UI: http://localhost:4040 (available after Spark application launching by Kyuubi, port may be 4041, 4042... if you launch more than one Spark applications)
 - Prometheus: http://localhost:9090
-- grafana: http://localhost:3000 (username: admin, password: admin)
+- Grafana: http://localhost:3000 (username: admin, password: admin)

 ### Shutdown